-The Company has determined that the contingent obligation to issue Earn-Out Shares to existing Old eFFECTOR shareholders is not indexed to the Company's stock under ASC 815-40 and therefore equity treatment is precluded.
+The Company has determined that the contingent obligation to issue Earn-Out Shares to existing Old eFFECTOR shareholders is not indexed to the Company's stock under Accounting Standards Codification ("ASC") 815-40 and therefore equity treatment is precluded.
 The Triggering Event that determines the issuance of the Earn-Out Shares includes terms that are not solely indexed to our common stock, and as such liability classification is required.
-Equity-linked instruments classified as liabilities are recorded at their estimated fair value on the date of issuance and are revalued at each subsequent balance sheet date, with fair value changes recognized in other income (expense), net in the accompanying consolidated statements of operations and comprehensive income (loss).
+Equity-linked instruments classified as liabilities are recorded at their estimated fair value on the date of issuance and are revalued at each subsequent balance sheet date, with fair value changes recognized in other income (expense), net in the accompanying consolidated statements of operations and comprehensive loss.

 The Company has determined that the contingent obligation to issue Earn-Out Shares to existing Old eFFECTOR option holders falls within the scope of ASC 718, Share-based Compensation, because the option holders are required to continue providing service until the occurrence of the Triggering Event.
-The fair value of the option holder Earn-Out Shares is recorded as share-based compensation over the derived service period of the Monte Carlo simulation waluation model, recognized in research and development and general and administrative expense in the consolidated statements of operations and comprehensive income (loss).
+The fair value of the option holder Earn-Out Shares is recorded as share-based compensation over the derived service period of the Monte Carlo simulation waluation model, recognized in research and development and general and administrative expense in the consolidated statements of operations and comprehensive loss.

-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) consists of net loss and unrealized gains or losses on available-for-sale investments.
-The Company presents comprehensive income (loss) and its components as part of the consolidated statements of operations and comprehensive income (loss).
+Comprehensive loss consists of net loss and unrealized gains or losses on available-for-sale investments.
+The Company presents comprehensive loss and its components as part of the consolidated statements of operations and comprehensive loss.